Skip to content

 Authorization header: `Bearer <access_token>`

 Global security is applied to all operations: security: [{bearerAuth: []}].
+The basicAuth scheme is declared for spec validity — it is referenced by Platform API (Stream Data) operations that are out of scope for the cyoda-go server.
 Discovery endpoints (/openapi.json, /docs) and help endpoints are not part of the spec and carry no security requirement.

 When CYODA_IAM_MODE=mock, the server accepts requests without a token.
 When CYODA_IAM_MODE=jwt, a valid JWT Bearer token is required on all protected endpoints.